andrewtavis/slides/oss_maintenance_and_community_building/slides.md

 ## Self care

 - Going above and beyond with community support builds comradery that will extend beyond yourself
-- With the above in mind, please watch out for burnout
-  - Take care of yourself, have a life, set boundaries and respect when people need to step away
+- Burnout: Take care of yourself, have a life, set boundaries and respect when people need to step away

 ## Community

 - Communicate in a culturally sensitive, positive way and include the community ("we" instead of "I")
+- [Conventional Comments](https://conventionalcomments.org/): `<label> [decorations]: <subject>\n[discussion]` (praise, nitpick, etc)
 - Check in if there's been no activity on a task and say "Hope all's well!"
 - Discuss with the community how hard contributions should be (tests, `pre-commit`, when to close PR/MR)
-- Flag elements of contributions that "reduce their quality" (they do want to help, but used too much AI)
+- Flag elements of contributions that reduce their quality (NVC: don't assume - situation, behavior, impact)
 - Don't "lgtm": Contextualize the contribution, thank them and say you're looking forward to the next time!
 - Enjoy the friendships you'll make ❤️